hiepnh14/MPC_Implementation/README.md

 3. Optimization
 4.

 This project is adapted from a public repo by pronenewbits.
-Thank you very much for developing such a good repo and detailed docs.
+Thanks for developing such a good repo and detailed docs.
 - https://github.com/pronenewbits/Arduino_Constrained_MPC_Library